civictechchat/civictechchat.github.io/_posts/2021-09-08-code-for-all-summit.md

 ---
 layout: post
-title: "Code for All summit 🌐"
+title: "Code for All Summit 🌐"
 description: "64"
 category: "podcast"
 tags: ["civictech", "episode", "volunteer", "code for all", "summit", "conference"]